abhishekkumar269/web-scraping-portfolio/TRAC/README.md

-# NSE Stock Data Scraper 📊
+# TRAC Immigration📅

 ## 📌 Overview
-    This project scrapes stock market data from the **NSE (National Stock Exchange of India)** website using Python.
+    This project TRAC has been a valuable source of immigration data.
+TRAC's reports and statistics website using Python.
     It collects real-time market data, processes it, and stores it in a CSV file for further analysis.

 ---